-TASTE.
-Focus on a taste and the feel of it on your tongue.
+TASTE: Focus on a taste and the feel of it on your tongue.

-- Suck on hard candies or mints (peppermint, cinnamon, lemon). - Let chocolate melt on your tongue. - Eat frozen or cold fruit, ice water or ice cream. - Eat tart or sour foods, like lemons, limes and apples.
+- Suck on hard candies or mints like peppermint, cinnamon or lemon. - Let chocolate melt on your tongue. - Eat frozen or cold fruit, ice water or ice cream. - Eat tart or sour foods, like lemons, limes and apples.

-Thought-replacement Techniques (Positive Self-Talk)
+Thought-Replacement Techniques (Positive Self-Talk)

 Self-talk is the inner voice or internal conversation that we have with ourselves.
 The way you talk to yourself can have a big influence on how you feel and act.
-Negative thoughts or self-talk increases stress, so with practice, you can learn to shift negative to positive thoughts and decrease stress using this cognitive-behavioral technique.
+Negative thoughts or negative self-talk increases stress.
+With practice, you can learn to shift negative thoughts to positive thoughts and decrease stress using this cognitive behavioral technique.

-To change negative self-talk into positive (or neutral) self-talk, it is important to first identify what you are expecting to happen.
+To change negative self-talk into positive or neutral self-talk, it is important to first identify what you are expecting to happen.